docarray/docarray/docs/user_guide/storing/index_elastic.md

 doc_index.index(index_docs)
 ```

-Use the `search_field` to specify which field to be used when performing the vector search.
 You can use the dunder operator to specify the field defined in the nested data.
 In the following codes, you can perform vector search on the `tensor` field of the `YouTubeVideoDoc` or on the `tensor` field of the `thumbnail` and `video` field.

 ```python
 # example of find nested and flat index